dennisnderitu254/The-Forage-Virtual-Internships/wallmart-internship/README.md

     - A shipment is recorded as an origin, a destination, and a collection of products, each with an associated quantity.

 ![task3image](Task3-RelationalDatabaseDesign/task3.png)

+# Task 4

+Your team has been tasked with collecting metrics on a plethora of disparate shipping data.
+This task comes straight from the top, so it would be wise to give it your all.
+The data is contained in a number of different spreadsheets, each with its own competing schema.
+In order to interrogate the data, all of it has to be in the same place and in the same format.
+Currently, the shipping data exists in several places in several formats and is therefore impossible to query.
+To combine the spreadsheets, you need to write a python script to read through every row, extract the pertinent data, figure out how to combine it, munge it into the right format, and upload it to the database.
+Plenty of steps, but the resulting data will be much easier to query.
+Once the database contains all the data, you can pass it off to the analysis team to extract all the relevant metrics.

+### Task 4

+`Part 1: Get the data`

+First, you need to get your hands on the relevant data.
+The shipping department has been kind enough to provide you with a repository containing all of their spreadsheets, as well as a copy of the sqlite database.
+First, fork and clone the repository at: https://github.com/theforage/forage-walmart-task-4

+`Part 2: Populate the database`

+Your task is to insert all of the data contained in the provided spreadsheets into the SQLite database.
+You will write a Python script which:

+- Reads each row from the spreadsheets.
+- Extracts the relevant data.
+- Munges it into a format that fits the database schema.
+- Inserts the data into the database.

+Spreadsheet 0 is self contained and can simply be inserted into the database, but spreadsheets 1 and 2 are dependent on one another.
+Spreadsheet 1 contains a single product per row, you will need to combine each row based on its shipping identifier, determine the quantity of goods in the shipment, and add a new row to the database for each product in the shipment.
+The origin and destination for each shipment in spreadsheet 1 are contained in spreadsheet 2.
+You may assume that all the given data is valid - product names are always spelled the same way, quantities are positive, etc.

+## `Code Implementation`

+Python script that imports data from CSV spreadsheets into a SQLite database.
+The script works by first creating a `DatabaseConnector` class, which provides methods for connecting to the database, populating it with data, and closing the connection.

+The `DatabaseConnector` class has two main methods:

+`populate()` - This method populates the database with data imported from the CSV spreadsheets.
+It does this by opening each spreadsheet, creating a CSV reader object, and iterating over the rows in the spreadsheet.
+For each row, the method extracts the required fields and inserts them into the database.

+`insert_product_if_it_does_not_already_exist()` - This method inserts a new product into the database, if it does not already exist.
+It does this by first checking if a product with the given name exists in the database.
+If it does not, the method inserts a new product into the database.
+Otherwise, it ignores the request.

+`insert_shipment()` - This method inserts a new shipment into the database.
+It does this by first collecting the product ID for the product being shipped.
+It then inserts a new shipment into the database, using the product ID, quantity, origin, and destination.

+The main function in the script creates a `DatabaseConnector` object and calls the `populate()` method to populate the database with data from the CSV spreadsheets.
+It then calls the `close()` method to close the connection to the database.

+1. The script imports the `csv` and `sqlite3` modules.
+2. The script defines a class called `DatabaseConnector`, which provides methods for connecting to the database, populating it with data, and closing the connection.
+3. The script creates a `DatabaseConnector` object and passes in the path to the SQLite database file.
+4. The script calls the `populate()` method on the `DatabaseConnector` object to populate the database with data from the CSV spreadsheets.
+5. The script closes the connection to the database by calling the `close()` method on the `DatabaseConnector` object.

+The `populate()` method works as follows:

+1. The method opens each spreadsheet and creates a CSV reader object.
+2. The method iterates over the rows in the spreadsheet.
+3. For each row, the method extracts the required fields, such as the product name, product quantity, origin, and destination.
+4. The method inserts the data into the database.
+5. The method gives an indication of progress by printing to the console.

+The `insert_product_if_it_does_not_already_exist()` method works as follows:

+1. The method checks if a product with the given name exists in the database.
+2. If it does not, the method inserts a new product into the database.
+3. Otherwise, it ignores the request.

+The `insert_shipment()` method works as follows:

+- The method collects the product ID for the product being shipped.
+- The method inserts a new shipment into the database, using the product ID, quantity, origin, and destination.